aditkusuma/football-shop/README.md

 7. Implementation Steps: Explain how you implemented the above checklist step-by-step (not just following the tutorial) first I implemented the Django view logic and URL routing for edit/delete, tested them manually, next I refactored existing templates to include a base layout and inserted the responsive <meta viewport> tag, then I integrated Tailwind (or CSS framework) and global CSS, writing custom styles, media queries, and utility classes as needed after that I built the responsive navbar with mobile toggling, with a context_processors registered to settings.py so that the catagories can be read in all of the templates.
 I then edit the show_main so that it filter through the catagories as well.
 The navbar uses Tailwind classes and a hover group to show/hide a dropdown and linked all the catagories.
 I then redesigned each page template (login, register, product add/edit, list, detail) using flex/grid and card layouts finally I tested across screen sizes (mobile, tablet, desktop), iterated fixes (overflow, spacing, breakpoints)

+Assignment 6

+1. What is the difference between synchronous request and asynchronous request?
+A synchronous request blocks the UI: the browser navigates or reloads the page and you wait until the server responds before anything else continues.
+An asynchronous request (AJAX/fetch) is sent in the background; the page stays interactive, and when the response arrives a callback/promise updates only the needed part of the DOM without a full reload.

+2. How does AJAX work in Django (request–response flow)?
+Client JS (e.g., fetch/XMLHttpRequest) sends an HTTP request to a Django URL (often POST/GET with JSON/FormData and a CSRF header for unsafe methods).
+Django’s URLconf routes it to a view that validates input, performs business logic (queries/models/auth), and returns a lightweight response—commonly JSON (JsonResponse) or an HTML snippet.
+The client receives the data, checks for success/errors, and updates the DOM (insert cards, change counts, show toasts) without re-rendering the whole template.

+3. What are the advantages of using AJAX compared to regular rendering in Django?
+AJAX reduces full-page reloads, yielding faster perceived performance, lower bandwidth, and smoother interactions (inline create/update/delete, live filters, infinite scroll).
+It enables more responsive UIs and finer-grained error handling (field level messages) while letting the server stay as the single source of truth.
+You also decouple data from presentation: Django returns JSON, and the front end renders it, easing reuse across components or pages.

+4. How do you ensure security when using AJAX for Login and Register features in Django?
+Always use HTTPS, include and verify CSRF tokens for POST (set X-CSRFToken header), and rely on Django’s auth/validators server-side (never trust client checks).
+Use HttpOnly, Secure, SameSite cookies for sessions; throttle or rate-limit login attempts, and consider CAPTCHA after repeated failures.
+Sanitize/validate all inputs, return generic error messages (avoid leaking which field is “correct”), and on success rotate the session (login() handles this) to prevent fixation.
+Lock down CORS (same-origin by default) and avoid exposing sensitive data in JSON.

+5. How does AJAX affect user experience (UX) on websites?
+AJAX makes interfaces feel instant and fluid: actions happen in place, forms validate inline, and content updates without jarring reloads, which lowers cognitive load and keeps context.
+With good UI cues (loading states, disabled buttons, optimistic updates, and toasts), users get faster feedback and higher task completion rates.
+Poorly implemented AJAX (no spinners, silent failures, inaccessible controls) harms UX—so clear states, error surfaces, and keyboard/screen-reader support are essential.